Solo Travel in Laos

 Where I Stayed: Ancient Luang Prabang Hotel

-The Ancient Luang Prabang Hotel cost approximately $27 a night for the King Suite with two balconies and a jetted tub.
-A bathtub is my hidden pleasure, and I always try to book one when I travel.
+The Ancient Luang Prabang Hotel costs approximately $27 a night for the King Suite with two balconies and a jetted tub.
+A bathtub is my guilty pleasure, and I always try to book one when I travel.

-Plot twist I only discovered on day two: the morning monk procession (Tak Bat) walks right past this hotel.
-More on that disaster in a minute.
+Plot twist that I only discovered on day two: the morning monk procession (Tak Bat) walks right past this hotel.

 The First Morning: Alms with 200+ Monks